Edugem-Technologies/bombaysoftwares-tskit/README.md

 ## Other Functions

 The package also includes other useful functions:
-- `isSet = (obj: any): boolean` : This function checks if the value provided is none of this - null, undefined, empty string, "undefined", empty array as string.
-- `isSetObject = (obj: object): boolean` : This function checks if an object is set and not empty.
-- `getRandomColor = (): string` : This function generates a random color in hexadecimal format.
-- `getTextFromHtml = (htmlString: string): string` : This function extracts text from an HTML string by removing HTML tags.
 - `evalBooleanValue(value: string | boolean | undefined): boolean` : This function checks if the value provided is "true" or true.
 - `dateAndTimeFormat(dateObject: Date, showSeconds = true): string | null` : Formats a Date object into a string representation of date and time.
 - `dateFormat(dateObject: Date): string | null` : Formats a Date object into a string representation of date in DD-Mmm-YYYY format.